rezapour21147/Computer-Vision/README.md

 # Computer-Vision
-This repository contains of works that I have done during a computer vison course for learning
+This repository contains works that I have done during a computer vison course for learning